IPVP-MC/canvas/README.md

 mvn clean install
 ```

-You will now be able to add canvas as a repository in your pom.xml files with the following
+You will now be able to add canvas as a dependency in your pom.xml files with the following
 ```xml
 <dependency>
     <groupId>org.ipvp</groupId>